Amazon EKS on AWS Fargate

 Events collection

-To collect events from your AWS EKS Fargate API server, run a Datadog Cluster Agent within your EKS cluster and Enable Event collection for your Cluster Agent.
+To collect events from your Amazon EKS Fargate API server, run the Datadog Cluster Agent within your EKS cluster.
+The Cluster Agent collects Kubernetes events, including those for the EKS Fargate pods, by default.

 Note: You can also collect events if you run the Datadog Cluster Agent in a pod in Fargate.